gamesbook/pyprototypr/README.md

     * [ ] Triangle
 * [ ] Cards:
     * [ ] allow for copies of a card
-    * [ ] 'wrapper' for counters (smaller default size)
+    * [ ] 'wrapper' for counters (default 1" squares)

 ## Planned/Potential Board Examples

 * [ ] Abstract boards: Go, Ludo, 9 Mens Morris, Wari, Queens Guard, Backgammon
 * [ ] Wargame board: Squad Leader with terrain features (vector and bitmap)
-* [ ] Traveller board: showing a fully styled Star system (custom Shape?)
+* [ ] Traveller board: showing a fully styled Star system (demo a custom Shape?)
 * [x] WarpWar board: showing a fully-styled sector
-* [ ] 18xx board: show a basic map with tracks, towns and off-map areas
+* [ ] 18xx board: show a basic map with tracks, towns, cities and off-map areas
 ## Acknowledgements

 As always, with Python, you are building "on the shoulders of giants".
 In this case, the
 [ReportLab PDF Toolkit](https://https://docs.reportlab.com/reportlab/userguide/ch1_intro/)
-provides all of the core infrastructure used to do the underlying graphics processing; __pyprototypr__ is really a customised wrapper to simplify common uses and needs around its numerous and extensive capabilities.
+provides all of the core infrastructure used to do the underlying graphics processing and PDF file creation; __pyprototypr__ is a customised wrapper to simplify common uses and needs around its numerous and extensive capabilities.

 Additional libraries in use include: